Yonea21/starter-academic/content/project/example/index.md

 To build your own computer, you need to be aware of following components and their functions.

-•	Computer housing:
+Computer housing:
   protects all the connected components – maybe even in a stylish way

-•	Motherboard:
+Motherboard:
   Also known as Mainboard, is the main component that connects every other component with eachother

-•	CPU (central processing unit):
+CPU (central processing unit):
   Similar to the human brain, it calculates every command made on a PC

-•	RAM (random access memory):
+RAM (random access memory):
   Mostly 8 or 16 GB enables the CPU to work faster whilst using it as a temporary storage

-•	Hard Disk:
+Hard Disk:
   SSD = solid state drive
   HHD = hard disk drive
   SSD and HHD both enable physical, long term storage

-•	PSU (power supply unit)
+PSU (power supply unit):
   This component fuels the PC with electricity

-•	GPU (graphics processing unit):
+GPU (graphics processing unit):
   Enables 2D and 3D graphic programs to work as flawless as possible

-•	Cooling:
+Cooling:
   internal or external air cooling for avoiding overheated hardware